Frozepunk/Hack-the-box/README.md

 ## ✨ Features

 - **Knowledge Sharing**: Read about my latest discoveries, learnings, and personal growth journey.
-- **Interesting Topics**: I explore a range of topics, from technology and programming to cyber security  hacks and more.
+- **Interesting Topics**: I explore a range of topics, from technology and programming to cyber security ,  ethical hacking and more.
 Be a part of my journey

 ## 📸 Preview
 [Visit My Blog](https://frozepunk.github.io/Whoami-s-Blog/)